This post and recipe for Partridge in a Pear Pie Salted Caramel Pear Pie is brought to you by Sweet’N Low®.

 Paint Pie Crust Cut-Outs:

-Using the excess pie crust removed from the edge of the pie dish, create swirls by rolling long “ropes” and curling into a spiral.
+Using the excess pie crust removed from the edge of the pie dish, create swirls by rolling long “ropes” and curling them into a spiral.

-Cut out leaves (I cut triangles, cut about 1/4 from the “Point’ down the center and pinch at the bottom to create a leaf shape).
+Cut out leaves (I cut triangles, cut about 1/4 from the “Point’ down the center, and pinch at the bottom to create a leaf shape).